 Alan Garner’s own adaptation of his 1973 novel as a 1977 BBC Play for Today is the one remaining ‘film’ left in this series that gives me real pause for doubt.
 The book has been my favourite among Garner’s works since I first read it, not long after publication, and it remains one of my favourite books of all time.
-That I was unable to watch the film on its original, and only, broadcast due to an interview far away from which I could not get back in time was devastating.
+That I was unable to watch the film on its original, and only, broadcast. due to an interview far away from which I could not get back in time, was devastating.

 Since first acquiring a DVD copy, initially by purchasing a private copy obviously videoed, this is only the third time I have watched Red Shift.
 Partly, this is because, oddly enough, the film is too faithful to the book.
-By that I don’t mean that it tries to capture in film what can only successfully be rendered in words – where such sscenes exist in the book, Garner sensibly doesn’t even try to include these.
+By that I don’t mean that it tries to capture in film what can only successfully be rendered in words – where such scenes exist in the book, Garner sensibly doesn’t even try to include these.
 But the book is ninety per cent dialogue (it’s a wholly stripped down book in all respects) and to hear this spoken verbatim, with faces and bodies and settings wrapped around it, produces a strange and not entirely welcome effect.

 It’s as if the film has no real life of its own because it’s shackled to the earlier, and very complete, work.

 Red Shift tells a complex story that is not anchored to a single time-frame.
-It’s dominated by the contemporary love story of Tom and Jan (Stephen Petcher and Lesley Dunlop), but intercuts with two other moments in time: the remnants of the lost Roman Ninth Legion attampt to survive among Cheshire tribes and during the Civil War a village is massacred by the King’s Men.
+It’s dominated by the contemporary love story of Tom and Jan (Stephen Petcher and Lesley Dunlop), but intercuts with two other moments in time: the remnants of the lost Roman Ninth Legion attempt to survive among Cheshire tribes and during the Civil War a village is massacred by the King’s Men.
 Both these parallels centre upon a young couple.
-There is Macey, the young beserker and the unnamed priestess who his fellows hold captive, pregnant from their rapes (Andrew Byatt and Veronica Quilligan).
+There is Macey, the young berserker and the unnamed priestess who his fellows hold captive, pregnant from their rapes (Andrew Byatt and Veronica Quilligan).
 And there is Thomas Rowley, an epileptic, and his wife Madge (Charles Bolton and Myra Frances) who survive the massacre though Madge too has been raped – and possibly made pregnant – by her former suitor Thomas Venables.